Financial support to workers affected by the Covid-19 crisis

-It designed to help employers and businesses that are significantly impacted by the Covid-19 pandemic.
+It’s designed to help employers and businesses that are significantly impacted by the Covid-19 pandemic (check out our Covid updates for businesses).
 It provides employers with financial support to pay their employees through their payroll system during this crisis.

 What should employers do?